Dismissal Grievances Sample Clauses

 Dismissal Grievances.
 Any employee who feels they have been unjustly dismissed has three (3) working days following receipt of notice of dismissal to file a written grievance with the Human Resources Department and the Union.
 Thereafter, the grievance will be dealt with beginning at Step 2.

 Dismissal Grievances.
-An employee who has completed her probationary period and believes that she has been dismissed without just cause may submit a grievance directly to Step 2 within five (5) days of receiving her letter of dismissal.
+An employee who has completed her probationary period and believes that she has been dismissed without just cause may submit a grievance Step within five (5) days of receiving her letter of dismissal.
 Such a grievance may be settled by confirming the Employer's action, or by reinstating the employee with full, partial or no compensation and seniority, or by any other arrangement which is deemed just and equitable.

 Dismissal Grievances which shall be defined as a complaint by an employee that he has been dismissed without just cause.